-The Child Care Subsidy will be supported by a Child Care Safety Net which aims to give the most vulnerable children a strong start, while supporting parents into work.
+The Child Care Subsidy is supported by a Child Care Safety Net which aims to give the most vulnerable children a strong start, while supporting parents into work.

-Services will have more flexibility and will be able to set their hours of operation based on the needs of their community, with no minimum hour per day or days per week requirements.
-Services will still be required to operate for a minimum of 48 weeks per year (or 7 weeks per year if the service only provides outside school hours care).
+Services have more flexibility and are able to set their hours of operation based on the needs of their community, with no minimum hour per day or days per week requirements.
+Services are still required to operate for a minimum of 48 weeks per year (or 7 weeks per year if the service only provides outside school hours care).

 Eligibility requirements for child care providers

 Further detail on Eligibility requirements for child care providers is available.